Al Araby Television Network: Areas of coverage

 Since its launch in 2015, it has highlighted the demands and movements of Arab populations during the Arab Spring through field reporting and analysis, offering insights into political and social transformations.
 The network has also documented the Syrian Revolution since 2011, providing live reports, field coverage, and commentary on the humanitarian crisis and the conflict's broader implications.

-From 2023, Al-Araby TV have covered the Gaza War with on-ground reporting.
-The English version of their website, The New Arab, regularly covers developments in the Israel-Palestine conflict.
+From 2023, Al-Araby TV have covered the Gaza war with on-ground reporting.
+The English version of their website, The New Arab, regularly covers developments in the Israeli–Palestinian conflict.

-Al-Araby TV and the New Arab have been subject to criticism after their Arabic-language article on the Al-Ahli Arab Hospital explosion alleged that Israel was responsible for committing "genocide", while their English-language article acknowledged that the Biden administration and others claim that a misfired rocket from Palestinian Islamic Jihad was responsible for the explosion.
+Al-Araby TV and The New Arab have been subject to criticism after their Arabic-language article on the Al-Ahli Arab Hospital explosion alleged that Israel was responsible for committing "genocide", while their English-language article acknowledged that the Biden administration and others claim that a misfired rocket from Palestinian Islamic Jihad was responsible for the explosion.

 Notable programs

 Remix

 In 2016, Hamza Namira launched the TV series Remix (in ريمكس) on Al Araby TV.
-The popular series filmed in a number of countries featured the relevance of the songs chosen from the various folkloric repertoire of a number of Arab countries, and the process through Namira's collaborations with a number of artists and musical groups in remixing.
+The series filmed in a number of countries featured the relevance of the songs chosen from the various folkloric repertoire of a number of Arab countries, and the process through Namira's collaborations with a number of artists and musical groups in remixing.
 Each 30-minute episode would end with a special collaborative performance of the songs by Namira and an accompanying musical band or vocalists in a contemporary fashion.
 A new series was announced on the same channel that aired in 2017 and a further third series in 2018.

 Tarab

-Tarab with Marwan Khoury (in طرب مع مروان الخوري) airs every Friday on Al Araby, where the host Marwan Khoury, Lebanese singer, writer, composer and music arranger, aims through this show to acquaint the young viewers of the channel with the Arab classics, and hosts in his show popular singers to relive the golden age of Arabic music.
+Tarab with Marwan Khoury (in طرب مع مروان الخوري) airs every Friday on Al Araby, where the host Marwan Khoury, Lebanese singer, writer, composer and music arranger, showcases Arab classic songs.

 Joe Show

-Joe Show (in جو شو) is a talk show and political satire television program hosted by Egyptian comedian Youssef Hussein and it airs each Thursday on Al Araby TV.
-The show mainly tackles events and news from the Arab world in a comic and cynical manner.
-The television program sheds light on the media biases in the Arab world, and striking paradoxes in the rhetoric of politicians and their conflicting stances and opinions; and reintroduces them comically.
+Joe Show (in جو شو) is a talk show and political satire television program hosted by Egyptian comedian Youssef Hussein.
+It airs each Thursday on Al Araby TV.
+The show mainly discusses events and news from the Arab world in a comic and cynical manner.
+The television program sheds light on the media biases in the Arab world.
 The show consists of four segments; the first two parts cover current events in Egypt, the last two parts looks at the rest of the Arab world.

 Zool Cafe

 Zool Cafe joined Alaraby TV in December 2019.
 The show was one of the biggest Sudanese shows on YouTube.
-It tackles social and political issues in Sudan, and is currently one of the most popular shows on Alaraby TV's social media platforms.
+It tackles social and political issues in Sudan.